 1. BEET ROOT

 A nicely-designed, homey spot in a quiet area of the city center, Beet Root serves home-style vegetarian cooking, and a lot of it is also vegan.
-There are a few daily specials such as soups, stews, and salads to pick from and create your own plate.
+This vegan restaurant in Franfurt has a few daily specials such as soups, stews, and salads to pick from and create your own plate.
 There are also a some homemade vegan sweets (cakes or cookies) at all time.
 Yay!

 Savory is an all-vegan café tucked away in a quiet residential neighborhood and it was our first pitstop in Frankfurt.
 I loved it!
 Friendly staff, good wifi, unpretentious menu, comfy and funky interior and a big selection of cakes and sweets.
 Everything is homemade and on the fast food-y side of things, with things such as hot dogs, hamburgers, and cupcakes.
 There are also some healthier things, like sandwiches and salads.
 It’s a short menu, but with a little something-something for everyone.